 These Eggless Chocolate Crinkle Cookies are in honor of Santa.
 Of course, sharing is highly recommended so we’ll make enough for Mrs. Claus and all the elves too.

 My little ones and I have been baking a lot of cookies this season!!
 As I mentioned before, we love to bake cookies.
 Plus, we’re cookie-eaters by nature, so the holidays are a great excuse to try all kinds of new cookies recipes.
 When the task involves rolling, dusting and/or sprinkles my kids are the first to show up.

 I have seen these chocolate crinkle cookies everywhere, so I was eager to try and tweak these cookies to make them safe for Victoria.
 But, of course, when I say safe, I mean eggless.

-Best way to substitute eggs in a cookie recipe.
+How do I substitute eggs in a cookie recipe?

 I do ALL my baking without eggs due to my daughter egg allergy.
 I have found out that what works for one recipe might not be so good for other.
 For example, I don’t use egg replacers or flax seeds in my cookie recipes as the final texture leaves much to be desired.
 When it comes to cookies recipes the best way to substitute eggs, in my experience, is what I called “fake egg”.

 1 “Fake egg” = 2 tablespoons water + 2 teaspoons baking powder + 1 teaspoon neutral taste oil (such vegetable, canola or grapeseed).